DeepPhe/DeepPhe-CR-Release/README.md

 sudo usermod -aG docker $USER
 ````

-The log out and log back in so that your group membership is re-evaluated.
+Then log out and log back in so that your group membership is re-evaluated.
 If testing on a virtual machine, it may be necessary to restart the virtual machine for changes to take effect.

 Note: the following instructions with docker commands are based on managing Docker as a non-root user.

 ## Build docker images

-### Specify auth token
+### Specify auth token   (optional)

-Before starting building the child images, specify the auth token in `dphe-stream/deepphe.properties`.
+Before building the child images, specify the auth token in `dphe-stream/deepphe.properties`.
 This auth token will be used later when interacting with the REST API calls via the standard HTTP request `Authorization` header with the Bearer scheme:

 ````
 Authorization: Bearer <token>